Ram Navami riots: 1979 Jamshedpur riot

-The 1979 Jamshedpur riot was the first major riot on the occasion of Ram Navami, in which 108 people were declared to have died, among whom 79 Muslims and 25 Hindus were identified.
+The 1979 Jamshedpur riot was the first major riot on the occasion of Rama Navami, in which 108 people were declared to have died, among whom 79 Muslims and 25 Hindus were identified.
 The government-appointed commission of enquiry, the Jitendra Narain Commission, found the RSS and the RSS-affiliated local legislator, Dinanath Pandey, responsible for having created the climate conducive to the riot.

 Jamshedpur was then a town in the state of Bihar (now a metropolis in the state of Jharkhand), named after the industrialist Jamshedji Tata, who established India's first steel plant at the location.
 The entire region was originally populated by tribes, referred to as adivasis.
 People from various parts of India came to work in the steel plant and settled in the town.
-The government in power at that time was that of a loose-knit coalition called Janata Party, of which the present day Bharatiya Janata Party was a constitent.
+The government in power at that time was that of a loose-knit coalition called Janata Party, of which the present day Bharatiya Janata Party was a constituent.

-In an attempt to Hinduise the adivasi population, the RSS planned the Ram Navami procession of 1978 to start from an adivasi neighbourhood called Dimnabasti.
+In an attempt to Hinduise the adivasi population, the RSS planned the Rama Navami procession of 1978 to start from an adivasi neighbourhood called Dimnabasti.
 However, the neighbouring locality was a Muslim area called Sabirnagar and the authorities refused permission for the procession to pass through it.
 The RSS campaigned on the issue for a whole year, arguing that the Hindus "in their own country" were not being allowed to freely carry out processions.
 The administration suggested an alternative route for 1979 that would avoid Sabirnagar, but the RSS did not relent.

 Tensions increased in Jamshedpur as a result of the stand-off.
 Hindus forced the closure of shops and a few of them were arrested.
 In March 1979, the RSS chief Balasaheb Deoras visited Jamshedpur and gave a polarising speech, which further exacerbated the situation.
 An organisation called Sri Ramnavmi Kendriya Akhara Samiti issued a pamphlet on 7 April which declared communal violence and also detailed how it would occur.
 Eventually, a deal was reached and a sample procession passed through the Muslim locality, accompanied by local Muslims.
 But the main procession, which grew to 15,000 people, stopped in front of a masjid.
 The local MLA Dinanath Pandey announced that it would not move until all the arrested Hindus are released.

 Eventually a stone was thrown at the procession from the side of the Muslims, who were also prepared for the violence.
 That provided the spark for the riots, which lasted several days.
 Thousands of houses were looted.
 Muslims living in Hindu areas were especially vulnerable.
 The police also proved to be partisan, targeting the Muslims more than the Hindus and also helping the Hindus in rioting.
 The government of Karpuri Thakur, a socialist within the Janata Party, fell roughly ten days after the events.